automuteus/deploy/README.md

   **You must specify `http://` or `https://` accordingly, and specify the port if non-8123.
 For example, `https://your-app.herokuapp.com:443`**

 ### Optional
 - `API_PORT`: Port on which the AutoMuteUs API will be accessible.
-Defaults to `5000`
+Defaults to `80`
-- `API_SERVER_URL`: URL (provide scheme and port) that can be used to access the AutoMuteUs API.
+- `API_SERVER_URL`: URL (provide scheme) that can be used to access the AutoMuteUs API.
 Used for generating Swagger Docs.
-Defaults to `http://localhost:5000`
+Defaults to `http://localhost`
 - `API_ADMIN_PASS`: Admin Password for the API.
 Defaults to `automuteus`
 - `WORKER_BOT_TOKENS`: A comma-separated list of extra tokens to be used for mute/deafen.
 - `EMOJI_GUILD_ID`: If your bot is a member of multiple guilds, this ID can be used to specify the single guild that it should use for emojis (no need to add the emojis to ALL servers).